-If you’re in a constant state of worry and exhaustion, telling your best friend “I’m afraid they’ll leave me!” you are the one making yourself miserable and need to take action and stop asking others for their advice.
+If you’re in a constant state of worry and telling your best friend “I’m really afraid they’ll leave me!” you are the one making yourself miserable and need to take action and stop asking others for their advice.
 You are the one in the relationship not them.

-If you’ve got a constant anxiety that your partner will leave you, you’re most probably extremely agitated and stressed (and as a result, probably not thinking straight).
+If you’re in a state of anxiety and agitated and stressed you’re also probably not thinking straight).
 So here are 5 go-to moves that you can use immediately when you’re feeling as though your relationship is on shaky ground.

 It’s a tough and stressful time for sure – but these tips will help you gain clarity and act with a clear head and heart.